Published on January 13th, 2018 | by CCAT0

 HOW TO REPORT MODERN SLAVERY

-Official guidance has been provided by the Government on how to report modern slavery.
-This link takes you to the guidance published on the 8 December 2016.
+Official guidance has also been provided by the Government on how to report modern slavery.
+Official Government Guidance – How to report modern slavery

 It defines modern slavery, and states that a person is trafficked if they are brought to (or moved around) a country by others who threaten, frighten, hurt and force them to do work or other things they don’t want to do.